-In application to 103.
+1. In application to 103.
 1. (1) of the Rules, "the Society may accept to use valves and fittings made of materials which meet Korean Industrial Standards or Equivalent." means the following valves and fittings.
 (2021)

-Materials Design Temperature (°C) Nominal diameter (D) : A Design pressure (P) : MPa Carbon and low alloy steel, stainless steel, cast iron with an elongation of 12 $\%$ or above <300 and $D \le 50$ or $P \times D \le 250$ Copper alloy <200 and $D \le 50$ or $P \times D \le 150$
+Materials Design Temperature (°C) Nominal diameter $(D)$ : A Design pressure $(P)$ : MPa Carbon and low alloy steel, stainless steel, cast iron with an elongation of 12 % or above <300 and $D \le 50$ or $P \times D \le 250$ Copper alloy < 200 and $D \le 50$ or $P \times D \le 150$

 - 2. In application to "to comply with the relevant requirement of Pt 2, Ch 1." in 103.
-1. (1) of the Rules, work's certificate with manufacturing process approved by the Society may be accepted.
-Where, however, it is deemed to be necessary by the Society, the attendance of the Surveyor is required for material tests.
-(2021) - 3.
+1. (1) of the Rules, work's certificate with manufacturing process approved by the Society may be accepted where deemed necessary by the Society.
+(2024) - 3.
 The materials for pipes, valves, cocks and fittings of piping systems used for ships having length less than 30 m may be manufactured and tested in accordance with Korean Industrial Standards or standards considered as equivalent thereto.

 - 4. Service limitations for cast iron for valves and pipe fittings In application to 103.
 4 (3) of the Rules, the gray cast iron may be used for the following piping system. - (1) The valves and pipe fittings used in cargo oil lines within cargo tanks of tankers. - (2) The valves and pipe fittings used in piping systems on open deck for flammable liquid cargo which has not any other risks. - 5.
-Rubber seat butterfly valves are to be dealt with under the following requirements ; - (1) Application
+Rubber seat butterfly valves are to be dealt with under the following requirements; - (1) Application